Heart Failure

 • Invasive ventilation

-Initial management of acute heart failure = IV loop diuretic
+Initial management of acute heart failure is IV loop diuretic

 Start / continue if already taking, the following drugs during hospital admission after stabilisation: